leodeslf/leaf/summs/ux/ux-foundations-ixd/ixd.md

 * Good design enhances the value and quality of a product.
 * Bad design detracts from or even interferes with a product experience.
-* Prople judge the quality of a product higher and think it works better when it is attractive.
+* People judge the quality of a product higher and think it works better when it is attractive.

 ## Patterns